Updated November 2025

 Training

-Yes, it’s costly, but the right training is aworthwhile investment.
+The right training is worthwhile investment.
 If you want to retain employees and nurture expertise, training has the added benefit of requiring communication through mentorship and promotes a “learning culture” within the organization.
 People love sharing knowledge and interacting, and if training can be purposeful and fun, you serve the needs for developing skills and nourishing team relationships.

 Constructive Feedback